hetida/hetida-designer/docs/import_export.md

 > :warning: IMPORTANT: If you have existing workflows/components in your installation you should do a complete database backup as is described in [backup](./backup.md), just in case something bad happens!
 Note that importing overwrites possibly existing revisions with the same id.

+To disable overwriting existing base components and example workflows with status `RELEASED` or `DISABLED` you can set the input parameter `allow_overwrite_released` to `False`.
+Components and workflows with status `DRAFT` will be overwritten in any case.

 Simply run the following command to import the exported components and workflows from the same directory:

 ```shell